Mar 26, 2026

 4. Compute attention: softmax(qtK1:tTdk)V1:t\text{softmax}\left(\frac{q_t \cdot K_{1:t}^T}{\sqrt{d_k}}\right) V_{1:t}

 The Q matrix has shrunk from (t×d)(t \times d) to (1×d)(1 \times d).
-We've eliminated the re-projection of all past tokens.
-The per-step projection cost drops from O(td)O(t \cdot d) to O(d)O(d), and the total cost across all steps drops from O(N2d)O(N^2 \cdot d) to O(Nd)O(N \cdot d).
+We eliminated re-projection of all past tokens.
+Per-step projection cost drops from O(td)O(t \cdot d) to O(d)O(d), and the total cost across all steps from O(N2d)O(N^2 \cdot d) to O(Nd)O(N \cdot d).

 Step through the visualization below to see it in action: